Alikhan-Y/Tableau-vaccinations-project/README.md

 - Partially vs Fully Vaccinated per Location
 - Partially Vaccinated per Hundred worldwide
-- Partially Vaccinated over GDP (to see whether high GDP correlates with the share of partially vaccinated people) Then all block have been combined into a dashboard avaliable in Vaccinations-dashboard.twbx.
+- Partially Vaccinated over GDP (to see whether high GDP correlates with the share of partially vaccinated people)

+Finally all block have been combined into a dashboard avaliable in Vaccinations-dashboard.twbx.